atusy/chunkhooks/README.md

 and more!

-Take a look at articles in pkgdown site <https://chunkhooks.atusy.net/articles/>
+Take a look at examples at <https://chunkhooks.atusy.net/articles/>

 ## Installation